 That's my perception.

-I have other cases, and this is a really interesting thing I think, where it looks as if the focus is on actually effecting change on humanity.
+I have other cases, and this is a really interesting thing, I think, where it looks as if the focus is on actually effecting change On humanity.

 It almost looks, I have a number of cases where people come out of the experience very different to when they come into it.

-Abilities to do things like ESP, to remote view, things like that.
+They come back very often with enhanced psychic abilities, abilities to do things like ESP, to remote view, things like that.

 It's almost as if the abductions are a way of changing us as a species, and that I find fascinating.

-I have a lot of scientists that come on this program and talk about the environment, and here in America, We are noting, whether it's short-term or profoundly long-term, whatever it is, the weather has changed.
+And here in America, we are noting whether it's short-term or profoundly long-term, whatever it is, the weather has changed.

-a small species, with trouble in the ocean with the plankton, trouble in the ocean with
+We've got all kinds of indicators of trouble in the environment with small species, with trouble in the ocean with the plankton, trouble in the ocean with all kinds of things.

-all kinds of things, some oceans dying, real, real serious trouble in the environment.
-And
+Real, real serious trouble in the environment.

-a lot of people think that if there is intervention going on, it is related
+And a lot of people think that if there is intervention going on, it is related to what's happening right now.

-to what's happening right now.
-Yes.
-I have a lot of cases Abduction cases, and I'm certainly not the only researcher who does, of abductees who are shown apocalyptic images during their experiences.
+I have a lot of cases, abduction cases, and I'm certainly not the only researcher who does, of abductees who are shown apocalyptic images during their experiences.

 Sometimes on a screen of some sort, almost as if they're being given a formal presentation.